scalabli/quo/docs/commands.rst

 ----------------------------

-As you can see from the earlier example, the basic command group accepts a debug argument which is passed to its callback, but not to the sync command itself.
-The sync command only accepts its own arguments.
+As you can see from the earlier example, the basic command group accepts a debug arg which is passed to its callback, but not to the sync command itself.
+The sync command only accepts its own args.

 This allows tools to act completely independent of each other, but how does one command talk to a nested one?
 The answer to this is the